-As required by the Securities and Exchange Commission rules under Section 16 of the Securities Exchange Act of 1934, the Corporation notes that Mr. Gilles Renaud, an officer, failed to report on his initial Form 3 his other holdings of Common Stock.
-The additional holdings were reported in an amendment to the Form 3.
+As required by the Securities and Exchange Commission rules under Section 16 of the Securities Exchange Act of 1934, the Corporation notes that Mr. Gilles Renaud, an officer, filed one amendment to his initial Form 3 listing additional initial holdings.
 There were no unreported transactions related to these holdings.